Bio:

 Artist statement:

-I am dedicated to the broad cultural transformation in thought and action that must take place to address the climate emergency, harms against more-than-human life and habitat degradations.
-This includes acknowledging human embeddedness in the natural systems of the Earth, the responsibilities of living in a multispecies city, and living in relation to wild spaces further afield.
+My research and practice explores creative reciprocity with more-than-human beings in my city and region.
+I’m interested in listening practices, whether that’s with our unaided ears, or with technologies that help us expand our attention to the world.
+I am interested in potentials for noninvasive multispecies technologies to help develop care and compassion for more-than-human worlds.
+Whether the projects outcomes are video, sound art, land-based instruments, performance or immersive installation, they have at their core a respectful interfacing with more-than-human life with an intention to build good relations.
+I am dedicated to the broad cultural transformation in thought and action that must take place to address the climate emergency, and the harms against more-than-human life and habitat.
+This includes acknowledging human embeddedness in the natural systems of the Earth, acknowledging the responsibilities of living in a multispecies city, and living in relation to wild spaces further afield.
 My intention is to develop kinships with more-than-human life based on care, respect and reciprocity.